mahima672000/Programming-DSA/bit manipulation/bit.md

 # .
 Bitwise AND (&)

 This operator is a binary operator, denoted by ‘&.’
-It returns bit by bit AND of input values, i.e., if both bits are 1, it gives 1, else it shows 0
+It returns bit by bit AND of input values, i.e., if both bits are 1, it gives 1, else it shows 0.

+# Bitwise XOR (^)

+This operator is a binary operator, denoted by ‘^.’
+It returns bit by bit XOR of input values, i.e., if corresponding bits are different, it gives 1, else it shows 0.

+Example:

+a = 5 = 0101 (In Binary)
+b = 7 = 0111 (In Binary)

+Bitwise XOR Operation of 5 and 7
+  0101
+^ 0111
+ ________
+  0010

 # Bitwise Complement (~)